mzimbres/rtcpp/README.md

   6. `boost::constainer::node_allocator<int, 100000, 1>`.
   7. `boost::constainer::node_allocator<int, 100000, 2>`.

 The benchmarks are performed on a scenario with a fragmented heap, where I dynamically allocate many `char`'s on the heap and leave some holes for the nodes that will be allocated by the container.

 ![std::set insertion time](fig/std_set_insertion.png),
 ![rt::set insertion time](fig/rt_set_insertion.png),

 ### Building the project

   To compile you will need a C++11 compiler and CMake.
 This is the command I use on cmake (maybe without all the optimization flags):

+  cmake ../../rtcpp/ \
-  cmake ../../rtcpp/ -DCMAKE_CXX_FLAGS="-Wall -Wextra -Werror -std=c++0x -Ofast -fipa-pta \
+  -DCMAKE_CXX_FLAGS="-Wall -Wextra -Werror -std=c++0x" \
-  -flto -funsafe-loop-optimizations -fno-exceptions -fno-rtti" -DCMAKE_BUILD_TYPE=Release \
+  -DCMAKE_BUILD_TYPE=Release \
   -DCMAKE_CXX_COMPILER=g++ -DBOOST_ROOT=${BOOST}

   I have tested the code with the following compilers.